 The social and economic effects of addictive behaviors present profound challenges to cities all over the world, and have a tremendous impact on community sustainability and resiliency.
 While both chemical and behavioral addictions have a complex set of causal factors, a growing body of research correlates the physical characteristics of neighborhoods with the health and wellbeing of their residents, and we believe that the connection between the two is an important area in need of study.

-Ecologies of Addiction is an integral part of Van Alen Institute’s Elsewhere: Escape and the Urban Landscape, a multi-year initiative exploring how both the form and organization of the built environment influence our need for escape.
-Through competitions, public programs, and research, this unique multidisciplinary effort is bringing together innovators in design, public health, policy, and the sciences to change the way we understand cities.
+Ecologies of Addiction was an integral part of Van Alen Institute’s Elsewhere: Escape and the Urban Landscape, a multi-year initiative that explored exploring how both the form and organization of the built environment influence our need for escape.
+Through competitions, public programs, and research, this unique multidisciplinary effort brought together innovators in design, public health, policy, and the sciences to change the way we understand cities.

 Dr. Andrea Mechelli, Institute of Psychiatry, Psychology & Neuroscience, King’s College London, London, UK